“He who would travel happily must travel light. – Antoine de St. Exupery”

 I carry it all in my hand luggage, in case my suitcase disappears in transit, I still have my makeup.
 Otherwise, you would see a total meltdown.
 For the same reason, I carry a change of clothes in my hand luggage as well.

 What you think will happen and what really happens

-What lasts from travelling are those memories, the cherished moment in time you will never forget, the connection you made with people or a place.
-You will not be thinking “Oh I wore that same jacket all the time!”
-In fact, you will look at that jacket when you find buried it at the back of the wardrobe never to see the light of day again, and all those memories will come flooding back.
+In fact, you will look at that jacket when you find it buried at the back of the wardrobe where you hoped it would never to see the light of day again, and all those memories will come flooding back.